supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex1_Enable_Defender.md

 You're a Security Operations Analyst working at a company that is implementing cloud workload protection with Microsoft Defender for Cloud.
 In this lab you will enable Microsoft Defender for Cloud.

-### Task 1: Access the Azure portal and set up a Subscription.
+### Task 1: Access the Azure portal and set up a Subscription

 In this task, you will set up an Azure Subscription required to complete this lab and future labs.